Gleison Bremer: Juventus

-On 20 July 2022, Bremer joined Juventus on a five-year deal.
+On 20 July 2022, Bremer joined rival club Juventus on a five-year deal.
 He made his competitive debut on 15 August, in a Serie A 3–0 win over Sassuolo.
 On 11 September, he scored his first goal for the Bianconeri, in a 2–2 draw to Salernitana in the league.
+On 28 February 2023, Bremer scored for Juventus against his former club Torino in a 4–2 Derby della Mole win.

+On 27 December 2023, after establishing himself in Juventus' defence during the first half of the season, Bremer extended his contract with The Old Lady until 2028.
+On 2 October 2024, he sustained an ACL injury in his left knee which would force him to miss the majority of the 2024–25 season.

 International career

 On 9 September 2022, Bremer received his first call up to the Brazil national team, for friendlies against Ghana and Tunisia.
 He made his debut against Ghana on 23 September, in a 3–0 win.
 On 7 November, he was named in the squad for the 2022 FIFA World Cup.

 Style of play

 Bremer is a physically strong centre-back with excellent aerial ability and sense of positioning.
 A versatile player, he has notable speed, and has said to be inspired by the Brazilian defender Lúcio.